aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 In this exercise, you will complete the following tasks:

-- Task 1: Run a data-driven application to demonstrate the use of Azure Key Vault in encrypting the Azure SQL database

 #### Task 1: Run a data-driven application to demonstrate the use of Azure Key Vault in encrypting the Azure SQL database

 You will create a Console application using Visual Studio to load data into the encrypted columns and then access that data securely using a connection string that accesses the key in the Key Vault.

 1. From the RDP session to the **az500-10-vm1**, launch **Visual Studio 2019** from the **Start menu**.

-1. Switch to the window displaying Visual Studio 2019 welcome message, click the **Sign in** button and, when prompted, provide the credntials you used to authenticate to the Azure subscription you are using in this lab.
+1. Switch to the window displaying Visual Studio 2019 welcome message, click the **Sign in** button and, when prompted, provide the credentials you used to authenticate to the Azure subscription you are using in this lab.

 1. On the **Get started** page, click **Create a new project**.

 1. In the list of project templates, search for **Console App (.NET Framework)**, in the list of results, click **Console App (.NET Framework)** for **C#**, and click **Next**.

-1. On the **Configure your new project** page, specify the following settings (leave other settings with their default values):
+1. On the **Configure your new project** page, specify the following settings (leave other settings with their default values) and click on **create**

     |Setting|Value|
     |---|---|